daffainfo/ctf-writeup/DanteCTF 2023/Dumb Admin/README.md

 ![preview](images/preview.png)

 ## How to Solve?
-First we need to bypass the admin panel by using SQL injection payload, here is the payload that I used
+First we need to bypass the admin panel by using SQL injection payload, here is the payload I used

 ```
 Username: admin' or true-- -